Assistance to Birth Fathers

 Washington Adoption Lawyer for Birth Fathers

 A Washington adoption lawyer can help you exercise these rights over these important decisions.
 Attorney Joyce Schwensen can provide you with all the information and advice you need to make the best choice.
-If you are a father of a child that may be placed for adoption, call Law Offices of Joyce S. Schwensen at (206) 367-1065 to arrange for a consultation.
+If you are a father of a child that may be placed for adoption, call Law Office of Joyce S. Schwensen at (206) 367-1065 to arrange for a consultation.

 Joyce Schwensen assists birth parents, including fathers, considering placing their children for adoption across Washington State, including in Seattle, Tacoma, Spokane and Vancouver.